(Lake Atitlan, Antigua, Flores)

 Hotel Atitlan, located in the beautiful Panajachel region, with a wonderful position overlooking the lake and its surrounding villages.
 The 62 rooms are set amongst gardens of flowers and gorgeous caged birds, providing an exotic setting for guests.
 The rooms embrace a traditional, native outlook on decor.
 Dine at the hotel restaurant, over fresh seafood cooked with local ingredients.
 Meals taken outdoors make for a heavenly experience like no other.
 Spend time sipping on mojitos and tropical cocktails or visit the nearby marketplaces.
 Also make use of the wonderful swimming pool and hot tub.

 Since its genesis, Casa Santo Domingo was one of the most grandest convents of America: the one that sheltered the followers of the order of Santo Domingo de Guzman.
 Casa Santo Domingo is an important part of the beautiful colonial reliquary that preserves the treasures from the baroque period of ancestral America.
 Each corner of this house, each stone, each image and each piece that composes this unequalled whole of works becomes a lost page in time, which one by one is joined forming a beautiful chapter of the grand book of history.
+Once you step through the doors of Casa Santo Domingo be prepared to be whisked away to another time and place.
+This innovative Hotel Museum offers 128 guest rooms with special characteristics.
+The decoration includes works of art from renowned Guatemalan fine art artists and handmade textiles with traditional-contemporary designs.

 Set in the rainforest high above the shores of Lago Petén Itzá is La Lancha, a quaint, 10-room lodge decorated with artwork and furniture from Bali, as well as fabrics and carvings from Guatemala personally selected by the Coppola family.
 Beyond the clear water of the lake is Tikal, the epicenter of Mayan spirituality.
 Buried deep within the rainforest, the ruins include more than 3,000 structures where moss clings to the steps of ancient temples and plazas.
 With its beautiful lakeshore setting, relaxed ambiance and close proximity to the lost world of Maya, La Lancha is an ideal destination to both enjoy a languid pace and explore the many adventures of the Petén region.